14. Multiple Regression and Model Specification

 Methods

-Nested linear models were used to test whether Sørensen dissimilarity was related to geographic distance and whether mean dissimilarity differed among bioregions.
-A distance-only model was compared with an additive model containing both distance and bioregion.
+Nested linear models were used to test whether mean Sørensen dissimilarity was related to geographic distance and whether mean dissimilarity differed among bioregions after accounting for distance.
+A distance-only model was compared with an additive model containing distance and bioregional classification using a sequential F-test.

 Results

-Sørensen dissimilarity increased strongly with geographic distance, and the additive model showed that mean dissimilarity also differed among bioregions.
-Adding bioregion to the distance-only model improved fit substantially (\(p < 0.001\)), indicating that both continuous geographic separation and categorical bioregional context contributed to explaining variation in the response.
-The fitted distance effect was strongly positive, while the bioregion coefficients indicated differences in baseline dissimilarity relative to the reference bioregion.
+Mean Sørensen dissimilarity increased with geographic distance along the South African coast, and an additive model showed that dissimilarity also differed among bioregions independently.
+Adding bioregion to the distance-only model improved fit substantially (\(p < 0.001\); Figure 8).
+The fitted distance effect was strongly positive, and the bioregion coefficients indicated that baseline dissimilarity differed among regions relative to the AMP reference level.

 Discussion